 Statutory redundancy is calculated using a formula which is based on length of service, age, and weekly pay.
 There is a helpful calculator on the Government website.

-What happens if the employee does not sign a settlement agreement?
+What happens if I decide not to sign a settlement agreement?

-If the settlement agreement is not signed and if a signature is a condition on the agreement being valid and binding, then the employee is free to pursue their claims.
+If the settlement agreement is not signed and if a signature is a condition on the agreement being valid and binding then you are free to pursue a claim against your employer and, in certain circumstances, your colleagues.

-If the employment continues, the employer may decide to terminate it using an alternative method to a settlement agreement and the employee could end up with nothing.
+If your employment continues, your employer may decide to terminate your contract using an alternative method to a settlement agreement and you could end up with nothing.

 Can a Scottish solicitor sign an English settlement agreement?